 You’re HOW many annuli old?!

-While not as long-lived as geoducks, gapers still have an impressive lifespan of 29 years, maturing at age three to five.
+While not as long-lived as geoducks, gapers can live up to 29 years, maturing at age three to five.
 Each year, the clam lays down a growth ring called an annulus on its chondrophore, a cavity near the hinge of its shell.
 The gaper clam’s distinct, thick chondrophore is recognizable long after the rest of the shell has been tumbled away by beach surf.
 Simply count the rings, and now you, too, are a gaper clam aging expert, sure to impress all your friends at parties!

 Can you dig it?